budengjun/CPSC-210-Personal-Project/README.md

 * As a user, I want to be able to remove a game from my steam library

-* As a user, I want to be able to see how much can my steam account value
+* As a user, I want to be able to see how much is my steam account

 * As a user, when I select the quit option from the application menu, I want to be reminded to save my gamelist to file and have the option to do so or not